The Ultimate Cold Brew vs. Hot Brew Showdown: Discover Your Coffee Style

 Seasonal Considerations

-While iced coffee (hot coffee cooled down) has always been popular in summer, cold brew has created year-round cold coffee consumption.
+Iced coffee (hot coffee cooled down) has always been popular in summer, but cold brew has created year-round cold coffee consumption.
 Many cold brew enthusiasts now drink it through winter, claiming the smoother profile makes the cold temperature more enjoyable even in cooler weather.

 Environmental Footprint